nhunglamm/BA_Project_SACO/README.md

 - Alignment with VNG: Support PM in cloud/ERP projects (e.g., VNG Cloud for SMEs).

 ## How to View
-Download BA_SACO_Presentation.pdf for the full project.
+Click BA_SACO_Presentation.pdf to view the full project.
 Contact me at nhunglam979.work@gmail.com for a discussion.